 - In our house, it's all about the broth.
 I often increase seasoning and water by half to ensure that we have ample broth for serving on the side.
 You don't need to do that, but do be sure to top off the water and check seasoning from time to time while cooking.

-- Dried chickpeas are preferred over canned.
+- Dried chickpeas that have been soaked overnight are preferred to canned.
 If you do use canned, drain and add them to the broth at the very end of cooking, after the final steaming of couscous.
 No need to simmer; they'll heat through while your're busy assembling the couscous for serving.

 - A note about carrots.
 Many Moroccans insist on cutting them in half lengthwise to remove the core.
 I prefer not to do that unless the core is dry and woody.
 If you do take this step, the carrots will cook faster than if they contain the core and/or are left whole, so you may want to adjust when you add them to the pot.
 I'll leave small and medium carrots whole, for example, but I'll cut very large carrots in half.